 As districts develop budgets or consider referenda, part of that process is "guesstimating" future aid amounts.
 While no one can predict aid to any strong degree of certainty, there are a few basic ideas that can be considered when approximating what might happen.

-Click the appropriate link below for more information.
+Click an appropriate link below for more information.

 Until one is available, it is important to note that aid changes are usually caused by three main reasons: